Climate as complex networks

-The field of complex networks has emerged as an important area of science to generate novel insights into nature of complex systems The application of network theory to climate science is a young and emerging field.
+The field of complex networks has emerged as an area of science to generate insights into nature of complex systems The application of network theory to climate science is a young and emerging field.
 To identify and analyze patterns in global climate, scientists model climate data as complex networks.

 Unlike most real-world networks where nodes and edges are well defined, in climate networks, nodes are identified as the sites in a spatial grid of the underlying global climate data set, which can be represented at various resolutions.
 Two nodes are connected by an edge depending on the degree of statistical similarity (that may be related to dependence) between the corresponding pairs of time-series taken from climate records.

 The climate network approach enables novel insights into the dynamics of the climate system over different spatial and temporal scales.

 Construction of climate networks

 Depending upon the choice of nodes and/or edges, climate networks may take many different forms, shapes, sizes and complexities.

 Tsonis et al. introduced the field of complex networks to climate.
 In their model, the nodes for the network were constituted by a single variable (500 hPa) from NCEP/NCAR Reanalysis datasets.
 In order to estimate the edges between nodes, correlation coefficient at zero time lag between all possible pairs of nodes were estimated.
 A pair of nodes was considered to be connected, if their correlation coefficient is above a threshold of 0.5.

-Steinhaeuser and team introduced the novel technique of multivariate networks in climate by constructing networks from several climate variables separately and capture their interaction in multivariate predictive model.
+Steinhaeuser and team introduced the novel technique of multivariate networks in climate by constructing networks from several climate variables separately and capturing their interaction in multivariate predictive model.
 It was demonstrated in their studies that in context of climate, extracting predictors based on cluster attributes yield informative precursors to improve predictive skills.

 Kawale et al. presented a graph based approach to find dipoles in pressure data.
 Given the importance of teleconnection, this methodology has potential to provide significant insights.

 Imme et al. introduced a new type of network construction in climate based on temporal probabilistic graphical model, which provides an alternative viewpoint by focusing on information flow within network over time.